Hercules (crater)

 Hercules is a prominent crater located in the northeast part of the Moon, to the west of the crater Atlas.
 It lies along the east edge of a southward extension in the Mare Frigoris.
 To the west across the mare is Bürg.
 To the south is the ruined crater Williams.

+On the lunar geologic timescale, Hercules is a crater of Eratosthenian age.
 The interior walls of Hercules have multiple terraces, and there is a small outer rampart.
 The crater floor has been flooded by lava in the past, and contains several areas of low albedo.
 The central peak has been buried, leaving only a low hill near the midpoint.
 The satellite crater Hercules G is located prominently just to the south of the center.
 The small crater Hercules E lies along the southern rim of Hercules.

-Hercules is a crater of Eratosthenian age.

 The name Hercules was formally recognized by the IAU in 1935.

-In the past this crater has been reported as the site of some transient lunar phenomenon.
+Since 1900, this crater has been reported as the site of one instance of transient lunar phenomenon.